Find schools

 “The State Water Project provides a water supply to 27 million Californians and about 750,000 acres of farmland,” says Molly White, the DWR’s water operations manager for the State Water Project.

-Most of California’s water comes from rain and snowfall in the northern part of the state, but the highest areas of demand are urban centers and agricultural areas in the Bay Area, central coast, and south.
+Most of California’s water comes from rain and snowfall in the northern part of the state, but the highest areas of demand are urban centers and agricultural areas in the Bay Area, the central coast, and the south.
 SWP engineers utilize natural waterways and constructed conveyance facilities to move water from where it’s most abundant to where it’s most needed.
 They also maintain storage facilities that capture and hold water from wetter times and deliver according to demand throughout the year.
 Altogether, the SWP supports two-thirds of California’s $2.8 trillion economy, reinforcing how crucial proper water management is to the state’s livelihood.

 “Californians really have to keep in mind that we should be moving away from the concept that drought is just an occasional emergency that happens and goes away to continuing to recognize the importance of making water conservation a way of life in California,” White says.